Codeinwp/pirate-forms/readme.txt

 Creates a nice, simple contact form on your WP site

-This plugin is a fork of https://wordpress.org/plugins/proper-contact-form/
+This plugin is a fork of https://wordpress.org/plugins/proper-contact-form/ and uses the library https://github.com/joshcanhelp/php-form-builder.

 == Description ==